gabriel-affonso/Obsidian.Vault.4/Doutoramento/Poética e Cidadania/Notas das Aulas - Política e Cidadania/Resposta Aula Poética e Cidadania I.md

 ## Reflexão 4
 Estou lendo um livro muito interessante Babel, ele fala sobre o papel da linguagem na construção de linguagem e, especialmente, no processo de colonização.

+Coisas que me chamaram atenção foram as discussões sobre como o Robin deixa de ser ele pra se tornar outra pessoa, num processo de assimilação.
+E como a linguagem é ferramenta essencial nesse processo.

+>	There was nothing to cling to, nothing to escape back to.
+His world now was Professor Lovell, Mrs Piper, and the promise of a country on the other side of the ocean.
+He buried his past life, not because it was so terrible but because abandoning it was the only way to survive.
+He pulled on his English accent like a new coat, adjusted everything he could about himself to make it fit, and, within weeks, wore it with comfort.
+In weeks, no one was asking him to speak a few words in Chinese for their entertainment.
+In weeks, no one seemed to remember he was Chinese at all (Babel, Kuang, 2022 p.
+29)